Short-Rate-Dependent Volatility Models: Conclusion

 \section{Conclusion}

 This paper develops a flexible class of short‑rate–dependent volatility models in which the instantaneous volatility of a risky asset is an explicit function of the driver $Y$ of the short rate.
 Within this framework, European option prices are expressed via a Fourier representation that reduces the pricing problem to the computation of a characteristic function $G$ associated with the time-integrals of the short rate $r(Y)$ and stochastic variance $c^2(Y)$.
-The representation is obtained under simple integrability and martingale assumptions that ensure the validity of a complex Girsanov transform and justify the use of generalized Fourier techniques for payoffs of the form $\phi(X_T)$. \\[0.5em] Two analytically tractable specifications illustrate the approach: a CIR driver $Y$ with a short rate equal to $Y$ and a volatility proportional to $1/\sqrt{Y}$, and a Jacobi driver $Y$ with a short rate proportional to $Y/(1-Y)$ and a volatility proportional to $\sqrt{(1-Y)/Y}$.
-In both cases, explicit formulas for the relevant Laplace transforms, and hence for the characteristic function $G$, are available through results of \cite{hurd2008explicit}, which in turn yield closed-form integral expressions for European call prices and associated Black-Scholes implied volatilities.
-Numerical illustrations highlight the ability of short-rate-dependent volatility to generate asymmetric implied volatility smiles, even in parameter regimes where the covariance between the log-price and the short rate vanishes under the original pricing measure. \\[0.5em] The framework can be extended in several directions, including multi-factor specifications for the short rate, alternative functional forms for the volatility-rate linkage, and the valuation of path‑dependent or exotic claims under the same Fourier transform methodology. {Such extensions would allow for a more detailed study of how monetary policy and interest rate uncertainty are transmitted into the equity volatility surface.
-Therefore, they may help bridge the gap between reduced-form stochastic volatility models and term-structure models used in fixed‑ ncome markets.}
+The derivation is carried out entirely at the level of partial differential equations: the option value solves a backward pricing equation, a Fourier transform in the log-price variable removes that variable and leaves a one-dimensional parabolic equation for $G$ with a complex first-order coefficient, and inverting the transform yields the price.
+The complex coefficient enters as an ordinary (if complex) PDE coefficient and is interpreted, in the examples, as the analytic continuation in the model parameters of a real-parameter transform; no change of probability measure is required. \\[0.5em] Two analytically tractable specifications illustrate the approach: a CIR driver $Y$ with a short rate equal to $Y$ and a volatility proportional to $1/\sqrt{Y}$, and a Jacobi driver $Y$ with a short rate proportional to $Y/(1-Y)$ and a volatility proportional to $\sqrt{(1-Y)/Y}$.
+In both cases, explicit formulas for the relevant Laplace transforms, and hence for the characteristic function $G$, are available through results of \cite{hurd2008explicit}, which in turn yield closed-form integral expressions for European call prices from which the associated Black-Scholes implied volatilities can be computed numerically.
+Numerical illustrations highlight the ability of short-rate-dependent volatility to generate asymmetric implied volatility smiles, even in parameter regimes where the covariance between the log-price and the short rate vanishes under the original pricing measure. \\[0.5em] The framework can be extended in several directions, including multi-factor specifications for the short rate, alternative functional forms for the volatility-rate linkage, and the valuation of path‑dependent or exotic claims under the same Fourier transform methodology.
+Such extensions would allow for a more detailed study of how monetary policy and interest rate uncertainty are transmitted into the equity volatility surface.
+Therefore, they may help bridge the gap between reduced-form stochastic volatility models and term-structure models used in fixed-income markets.